5 Convenient Features of a Cast Iron Pizza Pan

 2. Easy Preheating

 It takes longer for an oven with a stone to reach the required temperature than for a cast-iron skillet.
 The stone absorbs heat and slows down the heating.
-To cook your pizza using a stone, you need to put the stone in the oven and preheat the oven to 500 F for at least 30 minutes.
+To cook your pizza using a stone, put the stone in the oven and preheat the oven to 500 F for at least 30 minutes.
 You should never place a cold stone into a hot oven since the thermal shock will cause it to crack.

 Cast Iron Pizza Pan